mojaloop/Currency-conversion/ImplementationDesign/Readme.md

 There are two variation of the implementation.
  - Sending funds from a local currency
  - Making a payment in a foreign currency

 The difference between these use case concerns the amount Type that is specified when making the transfer.

 ## Sending funds to an account in another currency
 For this use case, the Payer DFSP will specify the transfer with amount type **SEND** and define the transfer amount in the **Payer's local currency** (the source currency).
-This is a typical P2P remittance transfer.
+An secondary use case example for this is a P2P remittance transfer.

 Below is a detailed sequence diagram that shows the complete flow, and includes the Mojaloop connector and integration APIs for all participant organizations.